baozi-technology/baozi-web/content/09-11-2019/index.md

 GPL does not enforce sharing per se, but the fact that anyone receiving a GPL licensed software can release the source code to the public makes it practically impossible for anyone to keep his work secret and make money out of it.
 That argument was valid only for non-internet based softwares but we will come to that later (GPL loop hole kinda closed by AGPL).
 [As NDA over GPL work is illegal](https://www.gnu.org/licenses/gpl-faq.html#DoesTheGPLAllowNDA).
 Even though the person receiving the GPL software may not want to distribute it to the world, it became common that anyone making improvements to a GPL project was contributing it back to the community, especially with the rise of Version Control System  online like GitHub, which made it incredibly easier to do so.
 Instead of having to distribute the source each time to each customer, you can put the source online with only a link.

-People started realizing that Free Software enables online community to gather, to work from all over the world and to creat incredible projects.
+People started realizing that Free Software enables online community to gather, to work from all over the world and to create incredible projects.
 With the Linux community, led by Linus Torvalds who thought "making the source open is a good idea," Open-Source movement was born.
 The term was created by Eric Raymond.
 Read ["The Cathedral and the Bazar"](http://www.catb.org/~esr/writings/cathedral-bazaar/) for more info.

 Open-Source is more about the technical side of the Free Software movement as opposed to the ethical and philosophical stance that the FSF insists on.
-It is really about simthe convenience of working together on a commonly shared source code.
+It is really about the convenience of working together on a commonly shared source code.
 The license used is solely a tool for either enforcing the sharing of improvements or enabling more users to use the source code (permissive non-copyleft licenses - see later).
 It becomes a business model strategy.

 Open-Source movement does not see any harm in combining proprietary and "open-source" softwares, since Open-Source is only a tool to achieve a better product, leveraging free (as in free beer) labour from all over the world.
 Open Source contributors are often passion-driven, especially back in the days.
 Open-Source is also a marketing tool used by businesses today to promote their softwares, penetrate more markets and encourage clients to use their products so that they can sell advanced "enterprise" features later.
 They may or may not use GPL to achieve such purpose.
 Since then, the use of GPL for a particular package was no longer enough to differentiate a project from the Free Softwares movement.
 The GPL can be used solely as a tool for business purposes (like with dual licensing - more about that later), to restrict the usage of a key library, or to enforce improvements.